Kanigithub/DataOps_Copilot/README.md

-# FlowCraft AI - Intelligent ETL/ELT Pipeline Builder
+# DataOps Copilot - Intelligent ETL/ELT Pipeline Builder

-**FlowCraft AI** is an AI-powered ETL/ELT pipeline builder that automatically generates production-ready data pipelines for Databricks and Delta Lake.
+**DataOps Copilot** is an AI-powered ETL/ELT pipeline builder that automatically generates production-ready data pipelines for Databricks and Delta Lake.
 Using a multi-agent orchestration system, it transforms business requirements into fully-configured, deployable infrastructure with Databricks Asset Bundles (DAB) and GitHub Actions CI/CD workflows.

 ---

 ## 🎯 Overview

-FlowCraft AI solves the complex problem of manually designing and coding ETL/ELT pipelines by leveraging AI agents to:
+DataOps Copilot solves the complex problem of manually designing and coding ETL/ELT pipelines by leveraging AI agents to:

 - **Discover** data sources and profile datasets
 - **Detect** schema drift and data quality issues